sxs-collaboration/spectre/docs/DevGuide/Parallelization.md

 synchronization we mean that no parallel components are executing or have more tasks to execute: everything is waiting to be told what tasks to perform next.

-Every executable must have at least two phases, `%Initialization` and `Exit`.
+Every executable must have at least two phases, `Initialization` and `Exit`.
 The next phase is decided by the static member function `determine_next_phase` in the metavariables.
 Currently this function has access to the phase that is